 - 1/4 tsp Chipotle Chilli Flakes, to taste (optional)

 - 300 ml Vegetable Stock

 - Salt and Black Pepper to taste

 - 2 tbsp thick coconut milk yoghurt

 - 1-2 tbsp your favourite plant milk I used oat

-While your bread is baking gently heat a tablespoonful of sunflower oil in a small frying pan, add the onion and fry until soft.
+- Gently heat a tablespoonful of sunflower oil in a small frying pan, add the onion and fry until soft.

-Add the garlic, caraway seeds and chilli seeds to taste and fry for a further minute.
+- Add the garlic, caraway seeds and chilli seeds to taste and fry for a further minute.

-Pour into warmed soup bowls.
+- Pour into warmed soup bowls.

-Whisk the coconut yoghurt with a little almond milk to thin it - you want a dropping consistency like thick cream.
+- Whisk the coconut yoghurt with a little plant milk to thin it - you want a dropping consistency like thick cream.
 Dot spots of the mixture around your beloved's bowl of soup.
 Drag the tip of a skewer or a cocktail stick through each creamy spot to make little hearts.